Library Policies

 The following criteria are used in the selection process:

-- relevance to present or anticipated needs and interests of the community
+• Relevance to present or anticipated needs, interests or demand from the community

-- new areas of knowledge or changing conditions of the contemporary scene
+• New areas of knowledge or changing conditions of society

 Responsibility for Selection

 Responsibility for selection rests with the Library Director and the staff.
-Responsibility for selecting in specific areas may be delegated to qualified staff.
+Responsibility for selecting in specific areas may be delegated to professional library staff.

 Adult Department